 Powers of Attorney: Each of the shareholders of our consolidated affiliated Chinese entities, except for Hui Cao and Hui Wang, signed an irrevocable power of attorney to appoint Ctrip Travel Network and Ctrip Travel Information, as attorney-in-fact to vote, by itself or any other person to be designated at its discretion, on all matters of the applicable consolidated affiliated Chinese entities.
-Each such power of attorney will remain effective as long as the applicable consolidated affiliated Chinese entities of the applicable consolidated affiliated Chinese entities are not entitled to terminate or amend the terms of the power of attorney without prior written consent from us.
+Each such power of attorney will remain effective as long as the applicable consolidated affiliated Chinese entities, are not entitled to terminate or amend the terms of the power of attorneys without prior written consent from us.